Innehåll på denna sida

 SFI at a folk high school

-You also have the option of choosing to study SFI at a folk high school instead of via the municipality, as the programme can also be offered at folk high schools.
+You also have the option of choosing to study SFI at a folk high school.
 If you want to study SFI at a folk high school, check with your municipality to find out what options are available.